-In fact, if left unchecked, burnout syndrome can quickly turn into chronic depression and begin to infiltrate all aspects of an individual’s life.
+If left unchecked, burnout syndrome can quickly turn into chronic depression and infiltrate all aspects of an individual’s life.

 One of the main signs of burnout syndrome and depression at an early stage is a feeling of exhaustion, with no relief in sight.

-Although all people get tired, the constant fatigue associated with burnout syndrome is completely different, so people with this syndrome have the following characteristics:
+Although all people get tired, the constant fatigue associated with burnout syndrome is entirely different, so people with this syndrome have the following characteristics:

-- You wake up tired even if you go to bed early.
+- You wake up exhausted even if you go to bed early.

-- You move more slowly than usual and are taking longer to get ready to leave the house.
+- You move more slowly than usual and take longer to get ready to leave the house.

 - Even when you do small tasks, you feel like they use up more energy than you have.